2003-2008 Honda Pilot

 The techniques you use to remove your Pilot's factory stereo depend entirely on the factory stereo you're removing, but overall, the radio replacement process is pretty uncomplicated.

 The dash redesign didn't change the basic layout of the various systems, but it did change the process a bit.
-We'll hit the high points in this article, but when you order your new stereo from Crutchfield, we'll include a free MasterSheet that provides detailed, step-by-step instructions on replacing the stereo equipment in your Pilot.
-We'll also give you a very nice discount on the dash kit and wiring harness you need to connect your new receiver to the car's wiring.
+We'll hit the high points in this article, but when you order your new stereo from Crutchfield, we'll include a free MasterSheet that provides detailed, step-by-step instructions on removing the stock stereo equipment.
+We'll also give you a very nice discount on the dash kit and wiring harness you'll need to connect your new receiver to the car's wiring.

 Replacing the factory radio means losing (if present to begin with) factory features like satellite radio, navigation, and DVD entertainment.
 You can get all or most of them back (and better than ever) with the right aftermarket receiver.
 One of our Crutchfield Advisors will be happy to help you choose the right single-DIN (2" tall) or double-DIN (4" tall) receiver for your needs.

 Just a note before you start: In order to unlock the factory radio after the battery has been reconnected, you will need the radio security code.
 If you can't find the code, the radio must be unlocked at a dealership.
 The owner's manual is usually a good place to start.

 Replacing the base receiver is pretty simple.
 Pry the radio trim out from the dash to release five metal clips, then disconnect the harness and remove it.
 You'll then remove four Phillips screws from the radio brackets, then pull the radio out and disconnect the harnesses and antenna.
 You'll need to purchase a mounting kit and a wiring harness, but both are deeply discounted with your stereo purchase.

 Replacing the nav receiver is a smidge more involved, but not too much.
 It's certainly nothing the average car audio DIY-er can't handle.